How to Set Achievable Staff Growth Goals

 A solid staff growth plan is all about being proactive.
 If you are not prepared for change, it is easy to fall back on a reactive approach if something is switched in the middle of your plan — which is often based on emotion and not what is best for your business.

-So, it is important to continuously evaluate the state of your competitors, technology in your industry, and your own business operations to confirm that you are on the right path to achieve your goals.
-If your goals need revising, do not fret — simply go back to step one, reconsider those business goals, and align your updated hiring strategy to fit with any changes.
+So, it is important to continuously evaluate the state of your competitors, technology in your industry, and your own business operations to confirm that you are on the right path to achieving your goals.
+If your goals need revising, do not fret — go back to step one, reconsider those business goals, and align your updated hiring strategy to fit with any changes.

 Turn to professionals for additional support